svijasvg/svija-sync/readme.md

 Svija Sync is a **script**, a tiny app that just does one thing.

-As long as it's running, will **keep your website synchronized with files on your computer**.
+As long as it's running, it will **keep your website synchronized with your computer**.

-You can also use it to download all the files necessary to work on your website.
+You can also use it to download all the files needed for working on your website.

 # Download the App